hakim-l/ExtractKeywords/README.md

 # Intro
-To complete the task, I utilized
+To complete the task, I utilized pretrained deep learning model.
+For the assignment, I used multi-qa-mpnet-base-dot-v1 sentence transformer through sentence-transformer and keybert library.

 The multi-qa-mpnet-base-dot-v1 model is part of the sentence-transformers library.
 It serves as a powerful tool for semantic search, mapping sentences and paragraphs to a 768-dimensional dense vector space.
 Here are some key details about this model:
 Purpose: Designed specifically for semantic search.